Actyx/Actyx/web/developer.actyx.com/blog/2021-03-19-manage-snapshot-sizes.md

 }
 ```

 When designing your system, you'll want to model one physical object, process or concept from your problem domain as one fish.
 This helps you reason and talk about your business domain without having to mentally map additional abstractions.
 Oftentimes, this quite naturally leads to reasonable sized fish states.
-With the next version, we're moving to the concept of `local twins` which communicates this 1:1 relationship more explicitly.
+With the next version of Actyx, we're moving to the concept of `local twins` which communicates this 1:1 relationship more explicitly.

 ### Fat fish